cea-hpc/modules/doc/source/modulefile.rst

  and is similar to the :mfcmd:`break` or :mfcmd:`continue` commands.
 However, this command will cause the immediate cessation of this module.
-Any additional modules on the command line will not be evaluated even if the :mconfig:`error_on_multi_load` configuration option is set to ``continue``.
+Any additional modules on the command line will not be evaluated even if the :mconfig:`abort_on_error` configuration option is disabled for running module sub-command.
 This module and the subsequent modules will not be listed as loaded.
 No environment commands will be performed in the current module.

 .. mfcmd:: family name